zastrixarundell/caddy-cloudflare/README.md

 ![portainer-env-variables](screenshots/portainer-env.png)

 Now we have to configure the Public Hostnames for our tunnel.
-But in `*` for `Subdomains`, `Domain` should be your, well, Domain.
-Don't worry about the warning, we'll take care of it later.
+Put in `*` for `Subdomains`, `Domain` should be your, well, Domain.
+Don't worry about the warning, we'll take care of that later.

 `Service.Type` should be `HTTPS` and `Service.URL` should be `caddy:443`.
 After that press `Additional application settings`:

 ![traffic-route-start](screenshots/traffic-route.png)

-After opening the new menu head into `Additional application settings` > `TLS` > `Origin Server Name` and set it to the combination of your subdomain and domain, in my case: `*.armor.quest`:
+After opening the new menu, head into `Additional application settings` > `TLS` > `Origin Server Name` and set it to the combination of your subdomain and domain, in my case: `*.armor.quest`:

 ![tls-settings](screenshots/tls-settings.png)

-Hit save and then you should see your tunnel being active:
+Hit save and then you should see your tunnel being active, if you've started the container, if not start it now:

 ![healthy-tunnel](screenshots/show-healthy-tunnel.png)